Kim Kardashian Makes Runway Appearance at Dolce & Gabbana Show as Family Cheers Her on - E! Online

 The show opened to the sounds of camera clicks, light flashes and screams of "We love you Kim!"
 ELLE reported.
 The show's models wore mostly black, white and silver looks with signature lace, crystal and leopard print embellishments as a black and white video of Kim eating spaghetti played in the background, the magazine said.

 Days prior, Dolce & Gabbana teased the new collection's advertising campaign, titled "Ciao Kim," which features Kim wearing a black lace dress surrounded by paparazzi.

+"Kim is the ultimate muse," the company said in a statement.
+"Her confidence, independence, sense of style and sensuality have served as inspiration to Domenico Dolce and Stefano Gabbana in creating this Collection and revisiting their '90s and '00s archives.
+It is these very same legendary pieces that have inspired Kim so often throughout her own life and career, making this moment a dream come true."

-She channels Marilyn Monroe in the ads, which were released four months after the SKIMS founder paid tribute to the late Hollywood icon at the 2022 Met Gala by dying her hair platinum blonde and wearing the dress the actress wore while singing "Happy Birthday" to President John F. Kennedy in 1962.
+Kim channels Marilyn Monroe in the ads, which were released four months after the SKIMS founder paid tribute to the late Hollywood icon at the 2022 Met Gala by dying her hair platinum blonde and wearing the dress the actress wore while singing "Happy Birthday" to President John F. Kennedy in 1962.

 Kim's collaboration with Dolce & Gabbana also comes four months after the designers dressed the Kardashian-Jenner family and bride Kourtney Kardashian at her wedding to Travis Barker in Italy.